Yuanfeng92/Analysis-of-SAT-ACT/README.md

-# SAT & ACT Analysis
+# Analysis of SAT & ACT

 ## Problem Statement
 Following the release of a new SAT format in 2016, the College Board is keen to drive participation rates for the examination across the country.
 This study aims to analyze the state participation rates and scores for both the SAT and the ACT examinations in 2017 and 2018, to identify key factors influencing these metrics and provide recommendations on how the College Board can best allocate its funds to further improve the numbers.